kwon37xi/jsp-template-inheritance/README.md

 1. REPLACE : The put contents will replace block's contents.
 The block's contents will be removed.

 PutType vlaues are case insensitive.

+### Layout path prefix/suffix

+In web.xml you can set `jsp-inheritance-prefix` and `jsp-inheritance-suffix` context parameters.
+The layout name will be prefixed and suffixed with these parameters.

+When you set `jsp-inheritance-prefix` as `/WEB-INF/layouts/`, `jsp-ineheritance-suffix` as `.jsp` and call `<layout:extends name='base'>` the layout file URL will be `/WEB-INF/layouts/base.jsp`.

+The prefix and suffix can be omitted.

 ### Example
 `example` module is web application layout example.
 Run the module and browse <http://localhost:8080/index.jsp>.